Katiaras/Visage/ReadMe.md

 * AlertifyJs: is a library providing user friendly messages on the screen - https://alertifyjs.com/
 * ngx-bootstrap: is an angular library allowing to use bootstrap javascript functionalities without depending on Jquery - https://valor-software.com/ngx-bootstrap/
 * Bootswatch: is a bootstrap library providing premade free bootstrap themes - https://bootswatch.com/
+* Sqlite Db Browser: is a high quality, visual, open source tool to create, design, and edit database files compatible with SQLite. - https://sqlitebrowser.org/